 Do you want to join in the discussion?
 I welcome your comments!

 Jan.
-23, 2016 update: I’m bringing this older post up to the top again because of all the questions I’m getting on this subject.
+23, 2016 update: I’m getting so many questions on this subject.
 I get more emails from younger men — mostly age 18 to 30ish — who are attracted to older women (usually 60+) than any other topic!

 So I’m resurrecting this post and inviting comments from both young men about what attracts them to older women and from older women about how a younger man can find them and make contact.
 Are any of the online dating sites especially good to help younger/older connect?